Why an emergence package?

 Watch out for so called specialized vendors of emergency goods.
 They charge prizes for dried and canned food that are insane.
 Their sales, in my humble opinion, benefit them more than they do you.
 Better built a rotating stock of normal long lasting food and use what is near the safety date and buy new stuff to add to the stock.

-Thick soups are a good idea.
+Thick whole meal soups are a good idea.
 The come long lasting canned so only need warming and if no options left can be eaten cold.
+Canned ready Ravioli can be eaten cold as can many other things, just look for them.
+Each time I go to Finland I take back 4 packs of four ready cooked Finnish sausages from Wilhelm.

 Subject menu